 Preplant irrigation for sunflower can have longer benefit than for other crops.
 Data from Kansas suggest that the yield return from one single large irrigation at either bud stage or full bloom (ray flowers fully extended outward) produced similar yields.
 In that scenario, if you could only water once (and there is enough soil moisture available during bud stage) then wait to water at full bloom.
+On the other hand excess irrigation during the vegetative stage can produce rank sunflowers (tall), which actually yield less.

-In a limited irrigation scenario where you may apply two mid-season irrigations, apply the first irrigation at bud swelling, 0.75-1.0@ in diameter (R-3) and the second watering at full bloom.
+In a limited irrigation scenario where you may apply two mid-season irrigations, apply the first irrigation at bud swelling, 0.75-1.0" in diameter (R-3) and the second watering at full bloom.

-Sunflowers favor larger irrigations (2-4@ per application) over frequent irrigation as deep percolation of water is still taken up by the deep-rooted sunflower.
+Sunflowers favor larger irrigations over frequent irrigation as deep percolation of water is still taken up by the deep-rooted sunflower.
 This also reduces the opportunity for disease development with fewer waterings and less humidity, particularly with sprinkler irrigation.
 Sandier soils of the Texas South Plains may not store all of the water in large irrigations, though if any crop can chase the water downward sunflower is it.
 Due to the limits of some pivot irrigations permitting more limited water per pass, the first watering may occur at bud with two subsequent irrigations 7 to 10 days apart (before early flower and full bloom).